tomislijepcevic/orange3-imageanalytics/about.md

-Image Analytics
+Text Embedding
 ---------------

-Simplifies loading of images and through deep network-based embedding enables their analysis.
-Embedding represents images with feature vector, allowing the use of Orange's standard arsenal of widgets for clustering, classification or any other kind of feature-based analysis.
-Use Image Viewer from the core Orange to visualize the images.
+Representing a document with a feature vector allows the use of Orange's standard arsenal of widgets for clustering, classification or any other kind of feature-based analysis.